Gurkirat-singh-oye/reactapp/README.md

 # First React App
 this was to learn React..

-To start this, type "nom start" in console
+To start this, type "npm start" in console